Vurv78/WebAudio/README.md

 WebAudio aims to easily solve these issues by:
 * Having proper net limits
-* Using a customizable whitelist for both your server & it's clients.
+* Using a customizable whitelist for both your server & its clients.
 * Containing a flexible but safe default whitelist that only allows for large or trusted domains as to not allow for malicious requests.

 ## Contributing